HoldrenCharles-FS/GameOfLife/README.md

 - Create the root markdown file.
 - Create a GitHub repository.
 - Push the project onto the repository.
+- Smoother window scaling, updated cell width and height to be calculated as floats.

 ## Requirements
 ### Cell Behavior (Rules)